 Vélez earns up to $80 a day, although the pandemic has cut his income.
 He used to fish every day, but has cut back to once or twice a week because he struggles to sell his catch.
 A few years ago, he says, 25 pounds of string cost $265.
 Now it costs nearly $100 more.

-Fishermen saw the changes firsthand after Hurricane Maria, Vélez and others in the industry say, because the bottom of the sea was “turned upside down” and marine plants were covered in sand.
+Fishermen saw the changes firsthand after Hurricane Maria, Vélez and other fishermen say, because the bottom of the sea was “turned upside down” and marine plants were covered in sand.
 Many species died.

 Coral reefs, the prime hunting ground for artisanal fishermen, are especially susceptible.
 Rising ocean temperatures affect the reefs, says René Esteves Amador, marine extension director of the University of Puerto Rico’s Sea Grant College Program, and then so-called bleaching occurs.
 The increased temperatures stress the coral and cause it to expel a microscopic algae called zooxanthellae.
 This causes the coral to turn white and makes it more vulnerable.